leandromartin114/birthdayreminder-back-v2/README.md

 # Birthday Reminder Backend

-API REST built using NextJS through an MVC architecture.
+API REST built using Next.js through an MVC architecture.
 It allows a user to login/signup and save birthdays to be remembered by email.

 ## Postman Documentation